VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P01/04 Boolean/07 Exercises/L1-02-ThisYear-to-NextYear/01 Problem Statement.md

 # Problem Statement

-Create the variable defining the status of Arul of his material status, age, Working Company
-Print the status and verify the values are correct
-Update the status of Arul and Print again
+By default declare a variable as "isMarried" with boolean value Print the value of "isMarried"

 ## Rules

+-

 ## Manditory Steps

 - [ ] Solution Proposal
 - [ ] Algorithm
 - [x] Solution
-- [x] Scratchpad
+- [ ] Scratchpad

 ## Sample I/O